intentional-ai/intentional/docs/config-file.md

 !!! note

-    Interfaces are always provided by a plugin: Intentional comes with no interfaces by default.
-Make sure to install the plugins you need.
+    Interfaces are always provided by a plugin: `intentional` will install the `intentional-terminal` plugin to help you get started, but `intentional-core` comes with no interfaces by default.
+Make sure to install the plugins you need for your interface to work.

     You can find a list of available plugins in the API Reference sidebar.
 Better documentation of the available plugins is coming soon.